khemale3x3/Web-Crawl/Privacy Policy.md

 Privacy Policy
 What is the scope of this Privacy Policy?
-This Privacy Policy (“Policy”) is incorporated into Web Ale Terms of Service and License Agreement located at (the “Terms of Service”) and applies to the information obtained by us through your use of Web Ale Website, Portal, Software (including browser extensions), and Services as described in this Policy.
+This Privacy Policy (“Policy”) is incorporated into Ale Terms of Service and License Agreement located at (the “Terms of Service”) and applies to the information obtained by us through your use of Web Ale Website, Portal, Software (including browser extensions), and Services as described in this Policy.
 Capitalized terms used in this Policy and not otherwise defined shall have the meanings provided for those terms in the Terms of Service.
 Information collection and use
 What Information does Web Ale collect about me?
 When you interact with our Site, Software, and/or Services, we collect Information that, alone or in combination with other data, could be used to identify you (“Personal Data”).
 Some of the Information we collect is stored in a manner that cannot be linked back to you (“Non-Personal Data”).